 Communication skills and personality:

-Communication skills are very essential in an organisation and it is the very first level of assessment.
+Communication skills are very essential in an organization and it is the very first level of assessment.
 A recruiter is always going to first notice the body language of the candidate the moment she/he enters the room.
-Harbouring a good body language and effective communication skills will definitely help a candidate bag the position.
+Harboring a good body language and effective communication skills will definitely help a candidate bag the position.
 Good communication skills entail manners, appropriate pitching and voice modulation.
 A recruiter should be able to believe that the candidate is not an introvert or a shy individual.
 The recruiter needs to believe that the candidate will be able to mingle with everyone and communicate effectively to get the job done.
-A good, well written, error free resume letter is the first tip off that gives the recruiter an idea about the articulacy of the candidate.
+A good, well written, error-free resume letter is the first tip-off that gives the recruiter an idea about the articulacy of the candidate.
 The oratory part of communication skills is gradually assessed as the interview proceeds.

 Every recruiter wants a candidate who can manage and take initiatives.
-A candidate should have good problem solving skills and should be willing to take the initiative to solve a particular crisis.
-This in return builds up the trust that is required between and employer and an employee.
-Recruiters assess this skill by asking the candidate how they had helped in solving a critical situation the past.
+A candidate should have good problem-solving skills and should be willing to take the initiative to solve a particular crisis.
+This in return builds up the trust that is required between an employer and an employee.
+Recruiters assess this skill by asking the candidate how they had helped in solving a critical situation in the past.

 Ability to collaborate and mingle with others: